 Abbey Road

-If you’ve only heard of one of the street names on this list, it’s most likely this one!
-In fact, you may recognize the zebra crossing shown above from the Beatles’ 1969 album Abbey Road.
-This cover photo continues to be a symbol in pop culture, with fans from all over the world flocking to this iconic spot to take pictures.
+You probably know this famous street in London–the famous zebra crossing from the Beatles’ 1969 Abbey Road album cover.
+This photo continues to be a symbol in pop culture, with fans from all over the world flocking to this iconic spot to take pictures.

 Funnily enough, the Beatles were actually trying to cut costs by taking photos close to Abbey Road Studios, where they were recording the album at the time.
-Due to its cultural and historical importance, Abbey Road was awarded a status of Grade II Listed Building in 2010.
+Due to its cultural and historical importance, Abbey Road was awarded the status of a Grade II Listed Building in 2010.

 Oxford Street

 Oxford Street runs for approximately 1.2 miles (1.9 km) between Marble Arch and Tottenham Court Road.
-This major road is famous for being one of Europe’s busiest shopping streets.
-While other shopping streets in London house mainly luxury brands, Oxford Street has maintained a blend of both upper-scale as well as more affordable retail stores.
+This major road is well-known as one of Europe’s busiest shopping streets.

 Bond Street